 As a child, when Erica’s family was struggling just to hold onto the family farm, this community was here for her.
 When she moved home to take care of her father when he was sick, this community was here for her.
 When she lost her youngest son, those were some of the hardest days of her life, but this community was here for her.

 Now this community is struggling with prices that are too high, wages that are too low, a broken healthcare system, and a rigged economy, and Erica Smith wants to be there for the community that’s always been there for her.

-Erica Smith has spent her whole life fighting to make life better for North Carolinians.
-Born at Fort Bragg and raised in Northampton County by parents who didn’t graduate from college, Erica Smith’s life hasn’t been like other politicians.
-Every summer, she picked cucumbers and harvested corn from her family’s farm and her dream was to one day have a job inside with air conditioning.
-Early on, Erica’s parents taught her the transformative power of education so she worked hard in school and got a scholarship to North Carolina A&T where she studied engineering.
+She has spent her whole life fighting to make life better for North Carolinians.
+Born at Fort Bragg Army base and raised in Northampton County by parents who didn’t graduate from college, Erica Smith’s life hasn’t been like other politicians.
+Every summer she worked on the family farm, picking cucumbers and harvesting corn on the very same land that her ancestors were enslaved on not that long ago.
+Her wildest dream was to one day have a job inside with air conditioning.
+Early on, Erica’s parents taught her the transformative power of education so she worked hard in school and got a union scholarship to North Carolina A&T where she studied engineering.

-Now, Erica’s running for U.S. Senate because she believes it’s time for government to work for all of us, instead of just the wealthy and well-connected.
-Erica believes that a government which can afford billions of dollars in tax cuts for the wealthy should also be able to afford $2,000 monthly checks for struggling Americans in the middle of a pandemic.
-She knows we need Medicare for All to end the days when a family goes bankrupt because someone got sick, and believes we must combat the climate crisis by creating millions of new jobs building the energy system of the future.
-And Erica isn’t taking a dime from corporate PAC’s or fossil fuel companies, because she believes North Carolinians deserves a Senator who works for us, not massive corporations and CEO’s.
+Now, Erica’s running for U.S. House because she believes it’s time for government to work for all of us, not just the wealthy and well-connected.
+Erica is ready to fight for and deliver a Rural New Deal that’ll take on corporate monopolies, make the minimum wage a living wage, ensure universal healthcare, guarantee broadband as a utility, and combat the climate crisis by creating millions of new jobs building the energy system of the future.
+And Erica isn’t taking a dime from corporate PAC’s or fossil fuel companies, because she believes North Carolinians deserves a Representative who works for us, not massive corporations and CEO’s.